The Legend of 1900: Plot

 Hearing of 1900's prowess, a record producer comes aboard the Virginian to cut a demo record of one of his original compositions.
 1900 creates a piece inspired by "The Girl", a young female passenger with whom he becomes enamored, and the only person he considers leaving the ship for.
 After making the recording, 1900 decides he does not want anyone to hear his music unless he performs it live, and attempts to give the master disc to The Girl.
 However, he is unable to give it to her before she departs, and is unable to leave the ship to join her, and so discards the record, which Max later finds and stores inside a piano.

 Max leaves the orchestra in 1933.
-More then a decade later, the Virginian has been discontinued, the hull deserted and sunk offshore and scheduled to be scuttled.
+More than a decade later, the Virginian has been discontinued, the hull deserted and sunk offshore and scheduled to be scuttled.
 Hearing this, and that 1900's whereabouts are unaccounted for, Max persuades the demolition company in charge of the destruction to let him search the hull for him.
 After initially being unable to find him, Max locates the record with 1900's composition for sale; believing it would lure out 1900 from hiding, he attempts to steal it.
 He is however discovered, but when Max explains, the seller lends him the record and phonograph to play it.
 Max returns to the hull and plays the record throughout, eventually discovering 1900, who is immovable about sinking with the ship, being daunted by the immenseness of the world and unable to bring himself to leave the only home he has ever known.
 The two friends part ways and 1900 spends his final moments playing an imaginary piano as the hull explodes.

 Having finished the story, Max begins to leave the store when the shopkeeper gives him back the trumpet, saying that "a good story is worth more than an old trumpet".